 Kick off the winter with us!
 You can meet this year's groomers and board members, as well as support Spring Gulch by becoming a member.
-We'll provide drinks and snacks for all of our members!
+We'll provide a complimentary drink and snacks for all of our members!

 Free Gear Demos & Lessons with Independence Run & Hike

 Don't miss this opportunity to try out skis and boots from Fischer and Salomon.
-There will also be free lessons, and complimentary snacks and drinks to keep you well fueled.
+There will also be free lessons.
+This event is hosted by Independence Run and Hike, please contact them to sign-up or with questions.
 This is a great opportunity to try Nordic for the first time, or to test out that new setup you've been eyeing!

 CMC Classic and Skate Lessons